 Figure 9.
 Simulated species responses to changes in temperature and salinity, where salinity and temperature have the same effect on species’ growth rate. (a-b) Additive species responses. (c-d) Interactive environmental effect on species response.

-II.
-Although in a single driver scenario this hypothesis may be trivial, it is not when multiple drivers influence species’ responses.
-Indeed, species in a community may show high diversity in how they respond to one of the drivers, but very little variation in how they respond to a second (and third, fourth, etc.) environmental driver.
-Alternatively, species could show very high diversity in response to all environmental drivers.
-To test whether and how the diversity in species’ responses to the environment in a multi driver context shape response diversity, we varied species responses to one (i.e. only temperature), or both (i.e. temperature and salinity), environmental drivers in different combinations.
+Factor II.Species in a community may show high diversity in how they respond to one of the drivers, but very little variation in how they respond to a second (and third, fourth, etc.) environmental driver.
+Alternatively, species could show high diversity in response to all environmental drivers.
+To test whether and how the diversity in species’ responses to the environment in a multi-driver context shape response diversity, we varied species responses to one (i.e. only temperature), or both (i.e. temperature and salinity), environmental drivers in different combinations.

-The differences in species responses were introduced by changing the amount of variation (diversity) in the position of the optimum species have for each driver within a community (Fig. 10).
+The differences in species responses were introduced by changing the amount of variation (diversity) across species in the position of the optimum growth rate for each driver within a community (Fig. 10a, b, c).
 Thus, a community composed of species having very different optimum values for one driver (i.e. temperature) will show high diversity in responses to changes in that driver.

-Specifically, we simulated three different scenarios.
+We simulated three different scenarios.
 In the first one (Fig. 10d), we created three communities of ten species that vary in the amount of diversity in responses to only one environmental driver (e.g. temperature), whereas the diversity in responses to the second environmental driver (e.g. salinity) was kept fixed at an intermediate value.
 In the second scenario (Fig 10e), we created three communities having increasing diversity in responses to both drivers, so that community 1 had low diversity in responses to temperature and salinity, community 2 had intermediate diversity in responses to temperature and salinity, and community three had high diversity in responses to temperature and salinity.
 In this second scenario, the diversity in responses to the two environmental drivers increases with positive correlation (when diversity in species’ responses to temperature increases, so does diversity in species’ responses to salinity) across the community.
-Thus, we called this the positive correlation in optimum diversity scenario.
+Thus, we called this the positive correlation in diversity scenario.

-In the last scenario (Fig. 10f), we created three communities in which, when the diversity in species’ responses to one driver (i.e. temperature) increases, the diversity in species’ responses to the other variable (i.e. salinity) decreases, and vice versa.
-Hence, community 1 has only high diversity in responses to salinity, but low to temperature.
+In the last scenario (Fig. 10f), we created three communities where the diversity in species’ responses to one driver (i.e. temperature) increases, the diversity in species’ responses to the other variable (i.e. salinity) decreases, and vice versa.
+Hence, community 1 has high diversity in responses to salinity, but low to temperature.
 Oppositely, community 3 has high diversity in responses to temperature, but low to salinity.
 Community 2 represents an intermediate case where both the diversity in responses to temperature and salinity are moderate.
-We called this the negative correlation in optimum diversity scenario.
+We called this the negative correlation in diversity scenario.

-How species respond to the environmental drivers is a factor potentially influencing abosulte response diversity (e.g. response diversity when the direction of environmental change is unknown).
-To expolore how different scenario of diversity in responses shape absolute response diversity, we calculated absolute response diversity for each of the three communities in the three different scenarios.
-We did that separately for the case where temperature determines has a larger impact than salinity on species’ growth rate, and the case where salinity and temperature influence equally species’ growth rate, and compared the two cases.
+For these first two factors (I. relative strength of driver effects and II. correlation of diversity) we calculated absolute response diversity of each community.